pip-services/pip-services-docs/content/en/golang/kafka/connect/kafka_connection_resolver.md

 ### Description

-The KafkaConnectionResolver class is used to resolve Kafka connections and credential parameters, validate them and generate connection options.
+KafkaConnectionResolver is used to resolve Kafka connections and credential parameters, validate them and generate connection options.

 #### Configuration parameters